knightfurry12/knightfurry12/README.md

-- 👋 Hi, I’m @knightfurry12
+- 👋 Hi, I’m Saroj Dhakal
-- 👀 I’m interested in ...testing
+- 👀 I’m interested in ...Cyber Security
-- 🌱 I’m currently learning ...devop
+- 🌱 I’m currently learning ...Cyber Security
-- 💞️ I’m looking to collaborate on ...automation
+- 💞️ I’m looking to collaborate on ...automation and Cyber Roles
 - 📫 How to reach me -sarojdhakal19@gmail.com
 Didnot changed the mantaioned line
 <!---